senekor/buenzlimarks/docs/arc42/05_building_block_view.md

 ### Backend server

 Stores user data for synchronization across multiple devices.
-Written in Rust with the Axum framework.
-Exposes a REST API.
+It's written in Rust with the Axum framework and exposes a REST API.

 ### Browser extension